liliana-calderon/SOCSIM_Genealogies/README.md

-Analyzing biases in genealogies using demographic microsimulation
+Code for reproducible results for the paper “Analyzing biases in genealogies using demographic microsimulation”
 ================

 - <a href="#introduction" id="toc-introduction">Introduction</a>